-If incumbent Utah Senator Orrin Hatch retires, there might be a highly visible Republican candidate waiting in the wings.
+When incumbent Utah Senator Orrin Hatch retires, there a highly visible Republican candidate is waiting in the wings.
 Cue failed presidential nominee Mitt Romney.

-Hatch has not yet decided if he will retire, contradicting a recent article in The Atlantic, which claims he will retire once his term ends in 2018.
+Hatch announced he will retire once his term ends in 2018.

 At 83, Orrin Hatch is one of the oldest members of the United States Senate.
 The oldest is Democratic Senator Dianne Feinstein, who’s 84.
 Feinstein recently confirmed she plans to run for re-election.